dbutz/SchoolSite-Pro-Docs/redistricting/briefTour.md

-# Brief Tour of the Redistricting Toolbar
+# A tour of the redistricting ribbon
 The following is a brief tour of the basics of SchoolSite Redistricting Extension using the sample data which is copied onto your hard drive during software installation.
 The sample data is installed under the following folder by default:

 C:\Davis Demographics\GIS_SampleData